 To check whether the Smart Content Service is trained on your tags in the training set of assets, review the training workflow report from the Reports console.

-Tap/click the AEM logo, and go to Tools > Assets > Reports.
+Tap/click the Experience Manager logo, and go to Tools > Assets > Reports.

 In the Asset Reports page, tap/click Create.